-Those whose balance of good deeds is heavy keep a hope of salvation, but for those whose balance is light – they are ‘lost’ with no hope.
-And Surah Al-Mu’minun says they are lost into destruction.
+Those whose balance of good deeds is heavy keep the hope of salvation, but those whose balance is light – are ‘lost’ with no hope.
+And Surah Al-Mu’minun says they are lost in destruction.
 Thus there is a dividing of people between those who are religious and clean (with hope for salvation) and those who are not – the unclean.
 Isa al Masih came specifically to help the unclean – the lost who are destined for Hell as warned in Surah Fussilat and Surah Al-Mu’minun.

 Often, religious people will keep themselves apart from those who are not religious so that they do not become unclean.
 This was also true of the teachers of Sharia law in the time of the Prophet Isa al Masih (PBUH).
 They kept themselves apart from the unclean so that they would remain pure.
-But Isa al Masih (PBUH) had taught that our purity and cleanliness is foremost a matter of our hearts.
+But Isa al Masih (PBUH) had taught that our purity and cleanliness are a matter of our hearts.
 Thus he would associate with those who were not ritually clean.
-Here is how the injil records both his association with sinners and the reaction of the teachers of sharia law.
+Here is how the Injil records both his association with sinners and the reaction of the teachers of Sharia law.

 So why would Isa al Masih (PBUH) welcome and eat with sinners?
 Did he enjoy sin?
 The prophet answered his critics by telling three parables, or stories.